On the diversity of strongly-interacting Type IIn supernovae: The sample

 This exercise denotes that a single spectrum and the early light curve is not enough to discern between strongly-interacting and normal interacting SNe, thus causing the sample to be contaminated with objects that have to be rejected later.
-The very minimum information required to identify a strongly-interacting SN include at least photometric coverage of 2/3 months and a couple of good resolution spectra with enough signal-to-noise (S/N) at different epochs to check the evolution.
+The very minimum information required to identify a strongly-interacting SN includes at least photometric coverage of 2/3 months and a couple of good resolution spectra with enough signal-to-noise (S/N) at different epochs to check the evolution.
 Ideally, one should have a well-sampled light curve for the first 200~days to properly distinguish between strongly-interacting SNe and SNe with low interaction based on the energy input.

 The four SNe selected here that fulfill our criteria are then 2021acya, 2021adxl, 2022qml, and 2022wed.
 In the following, we will describe each object in more detail.
-We note that a preprint presenting detailed observations for one of the targets in our list, SN~2021adxl, was posted in the open access archive {\em arXiv} (\citealp[now in press]{brennan_adxl_2023}).
+We note that a paper presenting detailed observations for one of the targets in our list, SN~2021adxl, was recently published \citep{brennan_adxl_2024}.
 We will refer to their observations and results in the relevant sections.

 In Fig.~\ref{fig:r-abs}, we show the $r$-band absolute light curves for the four SNe in our sample along with SN~2010jl.
 This SN will be our reference throughout the whole analysis by virtue of its spectro-photometric characteristics, which perfectly fall within our parameters.
 Details on the observations and data reduction are given in Sects.~\ref{sec:obs} and \ref{sec:redu}.
 As the explosion date, we take the middle epoch between the last non-detection and the discovery date for all SNe but for SN~2021adxl (cf. Sect.~\ref{subsec:adxl}).
 To compute the absolute magnitude, we corrected the apparent magnitudes for Galactic extinction and distance (see Sect.~\ref{subsec:reddening} for details).
 The transients span a range of 2~mag in absolute magnitude at maximum light and show different light curve shapes, although all of them are in general more long-lasting than ordinary Type~II SNe, which fade on faster timescales ($\sim $2~mag in 100 days).